GRAINS-Corn futures rally to August high above $5 per bushel

 "In the face of a 2 billion bushel-plus carryout, that's what makes me wonder how far we can really go," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa.

-Most-active corn futures Cv1 at the Chicago Board of Trade rose 13 cents to settle at $5.05 a bushel and touched their highest price since Aug.
+Most-active corn futures Cv1 at the Chicago Board of Trade rose 13 cents to $5.05 a bushel and touched their highest price since Aug.
 21 at $5.05-1/2 a bushel.

+There was unconfirmed talk in the market of China looking to the U.S. Pacific Northwest (PNW) for corn purchases, brokerage CHS Hedging said.

+"Corn put together quite a performance today on technical buying," CHS Hedging said.

 "Meal's been on a tear here," said Matt Wiegand, commodity broker for FuturesOne.

-Weekly U.S. soybean export sales were 1.4 million metric tons for 2023-24, up 92% from the prior four-week average and within analysts' estimates.
-Corn export sales of 881,300 metric tons for 2023-24 were down 15% from the prior four-week average but also within analysts' estimates.

-Difficult logistics in Brazil could create a short-term window of opportunity improved U.S. corn exports, a broker said.
+Weekly U.S. soybean, corn and wheat export sales for 2023-24 were within analysts' estimates.
+Difficult logistics in Brazil could create a short-term window of opportunity for improved U.S. corn exports, a broker said.

 (Reporting by Tom Polansek in Chicago.
-Additional reporting by Naveen Thukral in Singapore and Gus Trompiz in Paris; Editing by Subhranshu Sahu, Will DunhamD, Sherry Jacob-Phillips and Jonathan Oatis)
+Additional reporting by Naveen Thukral in Singapore and Gus Trompiz in Paris; Editing by Subhranshu Sahu, Will DunhamD, Sherry Jacob-Phillips, Jonathan Oatis and David Gregorio)

 ((Thomas.Polansek@thomsonreuters.com))